-A crab salad, using fresh crab, mango and coconut, or andeguru kosumalli is fresh, light and flavoursome.
+A crab salad, using fresh crab, mango, coconut and lime.
+Andeguru kosumalli is fresh, light and flavoursome.
 It also surprises people to learn it is a common Indian dish – this is a well-known Mumbai salad.

-This crab salad features coconut, mango, lime and crab.
-It can served as a meal in itself, or as a starter.
+This crab salad can be served as a meal or as a starter.
 As presented here it will serve four as a light meal, or up to eight as a starter.

 This is a Bollywood dish.
 Think film stars, lounging around the pool.
 “What shall we have for lunch?
 I know!
 We shall have the cook prepare Keith’s grandmother’s crab and mango salad!”.